statgen/tis-v2-docs/docs/api/api-overview.md

     'https://imputation.biodatacatalyst.nhlbi.nih.gov/api/v2/jobs/submit/imputationserver2'
 ```

-The `-F` flag denotes a form field for `multipart/form-data`, and the ampersand `@` tells `curl` to load the whole file as a binary stream.
+The `-F` flag denotes a form field for `multipart/form-data`, and the at-sign `@` tells `curl` to load the whole file as a binary stream.
 Once you submit, you will receive a message like this:

 ```json
 {